jalcock-training/azure-hybrid-landing-zone/docs/planning/project-plan.md

 The primary objectives of the project are to:

-- Build a minimal but realistic Azure landing zone aligned with enterprise governance patterns
+- Build a minimal but realistic Azure landing zone aligned with enterprise governance patterns, implemented at the subscription scope for free‑tier compatibility.
 - Deploy a hub‑and‑spoke network topology with shared services
 - Demonstrate hybrid cloud integration using Azure Arc
 - Implement infrastructure‑as‑code using Terraform